cyberhull/cybercache-cluster/packaging/README.md

 (say, after making changes to DEB meta-data) w/o affecting server etc. numbers, it's necessary to modify `C3_ITERATION` variable in the `create_all_packages` script; iteration number is not pulled from the configuration file yet.

+When a Debian source package is required, it should be built using the `create_source_package` command.
+Note that it requires that the `debian` directory with appropriate contents is present in the root of the project.